jackusay/cuda_tabs_openlocation/readme.md

 # Tabs Open Location Plugin for CudaText

-This CudaText plugin allows you to open the current tab's file location directly in Windows File Explorer.
-It adds a menu option to the tab's context menu, making it easy to locate the currently opened file.
+This plugin for CudaText adds a convenient option to the tab's context menu, allowing you to open the file's location in Windows Explorer.

 ## Features

 - Adds a "Open Explorer" option to the tab's context menu in CudaText.
 - Opens Windows File Explorer with the file selected.
 - Displays a status message once the task is completed.
-- Handles cases where the file doesn't exist.

 ## Installation